 Wood Badge is Scouting’s premier training course.
 Scouting’s founder, Baden-Powell, designed it so that Scouters could learn, in as practical a way possible, the skills and methods of Scouting.
 It is first and foremost, learning by doing.
 The members of the course are formed into patrols and these into a troop.
 The entire troop lives in the outdoors, camping, cooking their own meals, and practicing Scout skills.

-This six-day, multi-faceted interactive presentation of leadership concepts is relevant not only to our values-based Scouting movement, but also widely employed by corporate America and leading government organizations.
+This five-day, multi-faceted interactive presentation of leadership concepts is relevant not only to our values-based Scouting movement, but also widely employed by corporate America and leading government organizations.
 It is a truly moving experience for all who participate.

 Upcoming Wood Badge Courses